graffen/graffen.github.io/index.md

 * [About Me](https://about.me/graffen)
 * [PGP Key Signing Policy](/keysigning/policy/) [[Signed version]](/keysigning/policy/index.md.asc)

+# Jabber / XMPP
+graffen.dk hosts a jabber/xmpp server that is open for anyone to use.
+See more [here](/jabber)

 # Crypto
 Get a GPG-signed version of the markdown behind this page [here](index.md.asc).
 Use this signature to verify that the below information is correct.